 Who is a mentor?

-VolsTeach relies upon experienced elementary, middle, and high school teachers to mentor host students during their field-based experiences.
-Mentor teachers open their classrooms to VolsTeach students, offering guidance and support as they begin to learn about K-12 instructional practices and the roles and responsibilities of educators.
+VolsTeach relies upon experienced middle and high school teachers to mentor host students during their field-based experiences.
+Mentor teachers open their classrooms to VolsTeach students, offering guidance and support as they begin to learn about 6-12 instructional practices and the roles and responsibilities of educators.

-VolsTeach partners with Anderson, Knox and Roane County school systems.
+VolsTeach partners with Anderson County, Knox County, Lenoir City, Maryville City,and Oak Ridge City school systems.
 Participating schools have been selected based upon their high-need status and willingness of administrators to allow VolsTeach students to teach in classrooms during regularly scheduled mathematics or science times.

 Benefits of being a mentor